johnbcarpenter/USC_IML404/README.md

 send a couple sentence email to pete and i outlining your processing project.  feel free to include an image or link(s) for reference to imagery, libraries, etc.

-## week 8 -- PROCESSING PROJECT DUE (02/27/2017)
+## week 8 -- PROCESSING PROJECT DUE / IN CLASS REVIEW (02/27/2017)

-### use a RGB camera or a 3D sensor (the kinect) as an input device for your own art / design work. it's not a requirement, but consider using open cv, optical flow and/or agent–based systems work we covered in class.
+### use a RGB camera or a 3D sensor (the kinect) as an input device for your own art / design work. it's not a requirement, but consider using the above open cv, optical flow and/or agent–based systems examples and code we covered in class.

+DOCUMENTATION DUE BEFORE CLASS 03/06/2017.
 PLEASE TURN IN A FOLDER WITH :
 - your source code (zipped root folder with all assets)
 - a txt document with your work's title and one or two sentences about the project
 - single representative photo / screen capture, 1920x1080px or 960x540px. if your had many iterations of your project that you liked, you optionally can turn in a folder with multiple images.